DoctorWkt/search_backups/README.md

 This a set of small Perl scripts to build a catalog on a set of mountable backups, and to search the catalog.

-I have a set of five or six USB hard disk, which I've used over the years to backup my home and work systems.
-I've used various tools such as rsync, rsnapshot and a Btrfs tool to copy files over to the hard disks.
+I have a set of five or six USB hard disks, which I've used over the years to backup my home and work systems.
+I've used various tools such as _rsync_, _rsnapshot_ and a Btrfs tool to copy files over to the hard disks.
 Now I have 100 million or so files out on several disks, and trying to find a file is becoming hard.
 Hence these scripts.